Llanmihangel, St Michael Church

 St Anne's Well

-In the churchyard is the base of a medieval cross, and beyond the west end of the churchyard is St Anne's Well, a medieval holy well with steps leading down to the water and a carved figure of a woman from whom the water originally spouted.
-The well, though possibly linked to the church, may have been built by the lords of the manor, which has other water features in the grounds.
+In the churchyard is the base of a medieval cross, and beyond the west end of the churchyard is St Anne's Well, a medieval holy well with steps leading down to the water and a carved figure of a woman from which the water originally spouted.
+The well, though possibly linked to the church, may have been built by the lords of the manor.
+This suggestion is quite plausible as the manor house has other water features in its grounds.

 St Michael's has no electricity, and is lit only by oil lamps and candles, adding to the atmosphere.